 Atheist serial killer who murdered 6 people and wounded 7 others.
 He claimed he was involved with a Satanic cult but also said he did not believe in God.

 a.k.a.
 Thiruvenkadam Velupillai Prabhakaran

 Military leader and founder of the "Tamil Tigers," an atheist terrorist group based in Sri Lanka that sprang from Marxist-Leninst philosophy that vehemently rejected all religion.
 They assassinated many high-ranking political figures, including multiple world leaders (the only terrorist organization to have done so), additionally murdering over 4,000 people in only a few years through a variety of terrorist attacks, including suicide bombings.
-They were also the leading instigators and most prolific users of suicide attacks in the modern world, notably being the ones to invent exploding suicide vests (even though the suicide vest is popularly attributed only to "religious extremists," particularly radical Muslims, despite it actually being a product of anti-religious, atheistic terrorism).
+They were also the leading instigators and most prolific users of suicide attacks in the modern world, notably being the organization to invent exploding "suicide vests" (which is particularly noteworthy, considering how suicide vests have frequently been attributed only to "religious extremists," particularly radical Muslims, despite it actually being a product of atheist terrorists).

 Brian Dugan (1956-)

 Serial killer who murdered 3 people and sexually assaulted several women in Chicago.
-He described himself as atheist to reporters and said he did not believe in heaven or hell, good or evil, calling them all "mad-made constructions."
+He described himself as an atheist to reporters and said he did not believe in heaven or hell, good or evil, calling them all "man-made constructions."